code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/resources/how-to.md

 - Tell students, “Ask 3 then me.”
 Ask 3 classmates, and if they don’t have the answer, then ask the teacher.
 - Encourage students and offer positive reinforcement: “You’re doing great, so keep trying.”
 - It’s okay to respond: “I don’t know.
 Let’s figure this out together.”
 If you can’t figure out a problem, use it as a good learning lesson for the class: “Technology doesn’t always work out the way we want.
 Together, we’re a community of learners.”
 And: “Learning to program is like learning a new language; you won’t be fluent right away.“
-- Check the [Hour of Code forum](http://forums.code.org/?forum=322773) to ask questions and see FAQs.

 **What to do if a student finishes early?**